Skip to main content

 Belliveau Orchard during apple-picking season, Memramcook

-A few minutes away is another delicious experience at Domaine Latitude 46 Estate Winery.
-Located on the banks of the Petitcodiac River, this 6-acre vineyard and cottage winery offers wine tastings, production tours and even lunch by the river.
+A few minutes away is another equally delicious experience at Crow & Vine Winery.
+Located on the banks of the Petitcodiac River, this 6-acre vineyard and cottage winery offers wine tastings, wood-fired pizza, and workshops.

 Domaine Latitude 46 Estate Winery

-It’s a well-known fact that time travel will cause you to work up quite an appetite, so that’s why you’re on your way to your next destination: the sweet town of Sackville.
-It is home to Mount Allison University and the legendary Mel’s Tea Room.
+It’s a well-known fact that time travel will cause you to work up quite an appetite, so that’s why you’re on your way to your next destination: the town of Sackville, in Tantramar.
+It is home to Mount Allison University, many art galleries and the legendary Sappyfest festival.
 Sackville is also where you’ll enjoy a slice of heaven by dropping in at Goya’s Pizza for your next meal.

 Sun setting on Sackville Waterfowl Park